Our Theory of Change

 In particular, in the face of the suffering of people and their families who have reached the final stage of their lives, various measures have been taken so far, but the current situation is that no drastic solution has been reached.
 In the future, since it will be difficult to spend the remaining life at the hospital, living at home or in a long-term care facility will be required.
 While many people wish to do so, because of environment or resource reasons, not all wishes come true.
 Also, it is expected that more people will either struggle to balance work and long-term care for their families or live alone and have weak ties to the community feeling alone and anxious.

-On the other hand, the suffering of those people is hardly noticed by those who live nearby.
-What makes this problem even more difficult is that even if one notices the suffering, they do not know how to get involved with neighbors who feel, “I don’t want to bother everyone,” “I’m not needed by anyone,” or “No one understands me” and does not extend a helping hand.
+On the other hand, the suffering of those people is hardly noticed by the ones who live nearby.
+What makes this problem even more difficult is that even if one does notice the suffering, they do not know how to get involved with neighbors who feel that, "I do not want to bother anyone," or "I am not needed by others," or even "No one understands me."
+As a result, they (neighbors) do not extend a helping hand.

 When there is someone

-people can be at ease, even when facing death
+people can be at ease, even if/when facing death

 People feel at ease for various reasons.
 We value not only the physical conditions, but also the facial expressions.
 Through dialogue, we explore with them and their families what “support” will help them to feel at ease.
 Then, we verbalize how to help them so that they receive more “support” they want by telling everyone involved who should do what, in a clear and concrete way without using difficult jargons or abstract words.